 RFID, everything about radio frequency identification technology

-Radio frequency identification technology, or RFID, is a modern positioning system intended for tracking assets or persons.
-The platform consists of software, readers and RFID tags (transponders) installed outside or inside the building.
-Identification via RFID tracking is carried out by means of radio signals that allow the reader to define and record the data stored in tags.
+Radio-frequency identification technology, or RFID, is a modern positioning system intended for tracking assets or persons.
+The platform consists of software, readers, and RFID tags (transponders) installed outside or inside the building.
+Identification via RFID tracking is carried out using radio signals that allow the reader to define and record the data stored in tags.

 RFID working principles

-The reader can be manual or stationary and can work with antennas of any types.
-The software includes an engine, additional server and client modules which ensure simple deployment of a RFID tracking system of any complexity.
+The reader can be manual or stationary and can work with antennas of any type.
+The software includes an engine, additional server, and client modules which ensure simple deployment of an RFID tracking system of any complexity.

-In order to recognize the data, stored in the RFID tag, the reader sends a signal to the transponder.
-The tag answers the request by means of radio frequency emissions where the information, necessary for identification, is encrypted.
+To recognize the data, stored in the RFID tag, the reader sends a signal to the transponder.
+The tag answers the request using radiofrequency emissions where the information, necessary for identification, is encrypted.
 Then, the reader receives the signal and directs the data to the computer with special software for further processing.

 Classification of RFID tags

-Tags in the system of radio frequency identification have a wide classification which defines their configuration, assignment and ways of application.
+Tags in the system of radio frequency identification have a wide classification that defines their configuration, assignment, and ways of application.

 By source of energy